Michael Jackson’s Public Lifestyle Was An ‘Act,’ Suggests Faizon Love

 “He would say he wanted his life to be the greatest mystery on Earth.
 It’s backfired on him now, though, that’s the sad thing,” he said.

-During the VladTV interview, Faizon also highlighted that he used to believe the “bullsh*t” and wonder why people left their kids with Jackson at Neverland ranch.
+During the “VladTV” interview, Faizon also highlighted that he used to believe the “bullsh*t” and wonder why people left their kids with Jackson at Neverland ranch.
 He also revealed that Chris Tucker extended him an invitation to Neverland ranch on behalf of Jackson.

 According to the 51-year-old actor, Jackson was innocent of the charges against him.
-He remembered the time when Jackson showed up to court late for the 2005 trial against the late singer for allegedly sexually abusing Gavin Arvizo when he was thirteen years old.
+He remembered the time when Jackson showed up to court late for his 2005 trial for allegedly sexually abusing Gavin Arvizo when Arvizo was 13-years-old.
 Faizon suggested that showing up late to court is not something you do when you are guilty and referenced his experiences with the criminal justice system.

 It's close to midnight and something evils lurking in the dark…